2003 Dayao earthquake: Impact

-The quake occurred when most victims were asleep.
-In the village of Ganghe, at least 11 people were killed due to collapsing homes made of mud.
+The earthquake affected 70% of Dayao County, with a total of 148 villages with 48,048 households and a population of 199,509 affected.
+At least 264,878 houses collapsed and nearly 1.19 million others and 336 schools were damaged In the village of Ganghe, 11 people were killed due to collapsing mudbrick homes.
 An aftershock on July 23 caused additional collapses and injured 51 people.
-In Songziyuan village, many homes were destroyed.
+In Songziyuan village, one person was killed and many homes were destroyed.
 Large fissures opened in roads and landslides blocked passing vehicles.
-At least one person died in the village.
-A total of 264,474 houses collapsed, leaving many homeless.